-Summer: Get a taste of being in a new country, you won’t miss out on any holidays or being away from family/friends for too long and experience the country as more of a tourist in the summer.
+Summer: Get a taste of being in a new country, you won’t miss out on any holidays or being away from family/friends for too long.
+You’ll experience the country as more of a tourist in the summer.

 Can you picture yourself being away from family/friends for extended periods of time?
-Depending on your major, can you sacrifice taking your major specific classes for a semester, or is a summer program better fitting?
+Depending on your major, can you sacrifice taking your major specific classes for a semester, or is a summer program a better fit?

 Find The Right Program

 Start by finding resources your campus has to offer.
 Most universities have a study abroad department who are familiar with the programs you can take part in.
-One of the best resources to trust are your friends who have been abroad.
+You can also turn to your friends who have been abroad.
 This is the best place to get recommendations on what programs to join.

 Get your finances in order as soon as you decide you want to study abroad!
 There are hundreds of scholarships available.
 Once you land on the program you’ll be doing, mark your calendar for orientations to prepare your travel documents needed (student visas, passports, travelers insurance).